clayjar/zhengma-tutor/README.md

 Status: an early prototype; work in progress

 The data is read through ./src/utils/words.js file.
-As of now, it's a primitive static string.
+As of now, it's based on two primitive static strings, and only contains around 715 lexicons, which consists of codes from "a" to "zz".

 ## TODOs